ali-raheem/id_book/README.md

 ```
 $ ./main.py
 ```

+## Notes

+To save the database you _MUST_ click the save exit button, nothing else will commit the database before closing.
+To update a record you should search>delete>edit>add this procedure will stop it deleteing your entire DB _HOPEFULLY_.

 It will search for an asset folder which contains the database and any photographs.
 Photographs should be 256x256 and can be created with imagemagick.
 These needn't be in the assets folder.